jalcine/website/src/_posts/2013-01-26-static-web-pages-plus-git-equals-awesome-deployment.markdown

   2. __Merging issues__ - If, for some reason, there was a merging problem,
      there's no way for you to tell, from what I know.

-Feel free to adapt to this tutorial, link back to it and provide more tips.
-Ciao!

 [Octopress]: http://octopress.com
 [the Gist shown above]: https://gist.github.com/4618184